sap-tutorials/Tutorials/tutorials/data-lake-customer-facing-diagnostic-files/data-lake-customer-facing-diagnostic-files.md

 SELECT * FROM sa_split_list(cast( READ_SERVER_FILE('/diag/logs/<file_path>') as long varchar ), '\n');
 ```

-I the above SQL you cast the `read_server_file` result to a VARCHAR or else it will come back as a long binary and not be legible.
+In the above SQL you cast the `read_server_file` result to a VARCHAR or else it will come back as a long binary and not be legible.
 You can also use the `sa_split_list` function to format the result so that the result is split by the newline character `\n`.
 Here is a sample result.

 ![Sample output of read_server_file stored procedure.](diag-files-10.png)